 The chief cause of gum disease is bacteria in plaque that is allowed to thrive unchecked.
 It’s natural for everyone to have some bacteria in their mouths, even if they brush and floss every day.
 However, if we neglect our oral hygiene regimen, the bacteria can get out of control and begin eating away at our tooth enamel (tooth decay) and causing our gum tissue to become irritated and inflamed, leading to periodontal disease.

-To rid itself of these bacteria, our immune systems release defensive cells that cause the gums around the teeth to become inflamed.
+To rid itself of this bacteria, our immune systems release defensive cells that cause the gums around the teeth to become inflamed.
 As our gums swell, they pull away from the teeth creating little pockets in which even more bacteria can thrive.

 Other factors that could lead to periodontal disease include: